Noco Genius 5 Problems: Troubleshooting Common Issues Fast

 Causes

-- Very low battery voltage: The charger may not recognize batteries below 1V.
+• Very low battery voltage: Smart chargers need a minimum voltage to wake up.
+The Genius 5 may not detect batteries below ~1V.

 Solutions